 As individuals we are Matt Thompson, Christine Prefontaine, and Chris Lawrence.
 All of us have histories with the Hive network and its work.
-Matt worked at Mozilla and much of his working open methodology permeates Hive practice, Christine and Alecia interviewed over 15 of you for the StoryEngine project (when it was with Mozilla), and Chris has been a network contributor for 10 years.
+Matt worked at Mozilla and much of his working open methodology permeates Hive practice, Christine interviewed many Hive members for the StoryEngine project (when it was with Mozilla), and Chris has been a network contributor for 10 years.
 And we care so much about open learning that it’s part of our manifesto!

 Our big goal: Facilitate a process of collective reflection and ideation to support ongoing efforts to create transformational experiences for youth and the adults who serve them.

 Celebrate Hive members and achievements — Celebrate Hive NYC network members, organizations, and achievements, while creating opportunities to reaffirm our shared purpose and strengthen connections.

 Document and reflect on what we’ve created — Document the stories, resources, and assets generated by Hive members over the last 10 years.
 Reflect on what we’ve created together to surface learning and insights.